Ronald Lu and Partners: West Kowloon Cultural District, Conceptual Plan

-Chinese Opera Centre, Hong Kong
+Xiqu Centre, Hong Kong

 Bing Thom Architects and Ronald Lu & Partners works with the West Kowloon Cultural District Authority to design the centre for preservation, development and promotion of the important art form of Chinese cultural heritage in Hong Kong.
 Occupying a prime site of 13,800 square metres at the eastern edge of the district, the centre contains 2,000 square metres of training and education facilities, two auditoria with 1,100 and 400 seats and a traditional tea house for performances with up to 200 seats.
 The project is scheduled for commission in the end of 2016.

 Zero Carbon Building (ZCB)

 ZCB, a joint project of Ronald Lu & Partners and the Construction Industry Council and Development Bureau, is the first zero carbon building in Hong Kong, built in 2012 on Sheung Yuet Road, Kowloon Bay Industrial Area.
 It costs HKD $240 million, covering a total area of 14,700 square metres of land, comprising a three-storey building and a landscape area.
-It houses seven zones: indoor exhibition and education area, eco-home, eco-office, eco-cafe, multi-purpose hall, eco-plaza, outdoor exhibition areas and Hong Kong’s first urban native woodland.
+It houses seven zones: indoor exhibition and education area, eco-home, eco-office, eco-café, multi-purpose hall, eco-plaza, outdoor exhibition areas and Hong Kong’s first urban native woodland.
 90% of the site area covers with plants, served as recreational use, 60% of which is planted with local vegetation.

 Maggie’s Cancer Caring Centre

-Maggie’s Cancer Caring Centre Hong Kong is located in Tuen Mun Hospital, and is the first counseling facility of this kind outside the United Kingdom.
+Maggie’s Cancer Caring Centre Hong Kong is located in Tuen Mun Hospital, and is the first counselling facility of this kind outside the United Kingdom.